stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 a moss-crusted tessellated walk lined with huge trees and low monolithic pillars.

-  At last, in this hushed green twilight, he saw the crumbling and ineffably ancient facade of the building&mdash;a temple, he had no doubt.
+  At last, in this hushed green twilight, he saw the crumbling and ineffably ancient facade of the building--a temple, he had no doubt.
 It was a mass of nauseous bas-reliefs;
 depicting scenes and beings, objects and ceremonies, which could certainly have no place on this or any sane planet.
 In hinting of these things Zamacona displays for the first time that shocked and pious hesitancy which impairs the informative value of the rest of his manuscript.